-The BEE builder includes a lot of ways that you can optimize your designs for mobile devices.
-You can hide content from certain devices, or control how they stack on smaller screens.
-Needless to say, there are quite a few features that you can use to customize the responsive behavior for your design.
+The builder includes a lot of ways that you can optimize your designs for mobile devices.
+For example, you can hide content from specific devices.
+If you don't want to hide things, you can also control how they stack on smaller screens.

-However, we know that it can be cumbersome to repeatedly switch back and forth between the builder stage and the preview mode.
-With that in mind, we are happy to announce the new mobile design mode!
-This option allows you to decide whether the builder stage replicates the desktop or mobile design.
+However, we know it can be cumbersome to switch between the builder stage and the preview mode.
+This is where mobile design mode comes in!
+This option allows you to toggle between a desktop or mobile design stage.

 How it works

-When working inside of the builder, you'll see a couple of icons in the upper left-hand corner.
+When working inside the builder, you'll see a couple of icons in the upper left-hand corner.

 These icons function as a toggle that allows you to switch between a desktop and mobile view.
-The desktop view will allow you to work with the same builder you're already familiar with.
+The desktop view will allow you to work with the same builder you already know.
 If you switch to the mobile view, the builder content area will reduce to 320px.

 When you have the mobile view enabled, you can continue to design using all the same features and options.
+The only unavailable option is content area width.
 Keep in mind that the mobile design mode uses a grey backdrop that is not part of your design.

-In the screenshot below, we see someone working in mobile design mode with the toggle turned on.
+The screenshot below shows someone working in mobile design mode with visibility enabled.

-With visibility turned on, the designer can still see content that is hidden from mobile devices on the builder stage.
-If the designer wants the design mode to function as a preview, then this option can be turned off.
+With visibility enabled, you can view hidden content regardless of your design mode.
+The hidden content will appear translucent on the builder stage.
+If the designer wants the design mode to function as a preview, simply turn off visibility.

 Say, for example, you've inserted two versions of your company logo into a design.
-One logo has been optimized for mobile, while the other has been optimized for desktop.
+You've optimized one logo for mobile devices and a separate logo for desktop devices.
 As a result, you have hidden these content blocks from the respective devices.

-When working with the builder in desktop design mode, any content that is hidden from that view will appear translucent.
+In desktop design mode, content hidden from that view will appear translucent.

-In the example above, the logo on top is the one that is hidden from mobile.
+In the example above, the logo on top is hidden from mobile.
 It appears as expected in this design mode as a result.
-However, the logo below is hidden from desktop - so the opacity of the content block has been removed so that you can easily identify which one is which, without needing to check the content settings.
+However, the logo below is hidden from desktop.
+We reduce the opacity of the content so you can identify it by sight.

 Similarly, you'll see the opposite behavior in the same example in mobile design mode.